instantOS/instantos.github.io/docs/wmsettings.md

 instantwmctl theme --list    # list available themes
 ```

 The bar, borders and tags recolour immediately.
-This is a runtime change only —
+The change is not saved:
 `instantwmctl reload` reverts to whatever `theme` is set to in `config.toml`.
 To make a theme permanent, set `theme = "..."` in the config.